Encrypted flash drives use either software or hardware encryption (or sometimes both) to prevent other people from accessing your data.

 Levels of Protection

-An encrypted flash drive is a lot more secure than keeping personal data on your laptop or desktop computer.
+An encrypted flash drive is much more secure than keeping personal data on your laptop or desktop.
 But not all secure flash drives offer the same level of protection.

 FIPS 140-2 (Federal Information Processing Standard) provides a benchmark for assessing the level of protection for cryptographic hardware.
 If a product carries a FIPS 140-2 standard, you know it’s been tested and approved by the US and Canadian governments.